 Fifty to seventy million people (40%) of American adults get less than the recommended 7 hours of sleep.
 Besides some of the health risks from lack of sleep, we know how stressed we feel after several days of bad sleep.
 With anxiety and depression chances are, you’re having more difficulty than most.
+8 ways to get you to sleep involves CBT.

 “Courage is the display of a decision to let go of the familiar as you explore the unknown.”